Roger Dean (Composer-improviser; keyboards, computers; arts researcher; Founder and Director of LYSIS and austraLYSIS)

 University, together with Hazel Smith, and other research colleagues.
 In

-2007 he joined the MARCS Auditory Laboratories, University of Western Sydney,
+2007 he joined the MARCS Institute, University of Western Sydney,

 ".... sparks of genius"...
 (John Shand, Artforce 105, 14; 2000).